 I will say this now, I am not a party animal.
 This being said, I still enjoyed my fresher’s week, even though I didn’t go out drinking or clubbing I got my first taste of what was to come when I fully enrolled and began my course.
 I got to meet my tutors, my class and see what was to really come out of my classes.
 My APD (Academic Professional Development) tutor, who’s name I will not disclose, showed me how amazing (and fun!) this experience was going to be.
 This tutor was a teacher I aspire to be like; passionate about the job and full of energy, their classes are defiantly ones to look forward to and I do, every week.
 This tutor guided myself and my classmates through what was to come, and I was ready for it.

-Who knew that English, maths and science could be some amazing!
-As I began my course, I soon realised how informative and creative the program really was.
+Who knew that English, math’s and science could be some amazing!
+As I began my course, I soon realized how informative and creative the program really was.
 All my classes, and I mean every single one I have had to far have been engaging, exciting and so eye opening as I dive into the realm of teaching.
 The amount of information primary school children have to know now, in comparison to when I was there has absolutely skyrocketed!
 But this is a good thing, children are coming out of primary school with so many life skills and so much knowledge that will have already sparked passions in their hearts and I can’t wait to be the one to inspire them.

-I’ve quickly discovered that Science, my major specialism, is by far my favourite class.
+I’ve quickly discovered that Science, my major specialism, is by far my favorite class.
 With another passionate and knowledgeable tutor I know that I am in the hands of someone that wants each and every one of us to succeed in becoming inspirational teachers one day.
 The science classes take themes from within the national curriculum and turn them into hands on experiences, which is what science in the primary classroom is really all about.
 Getting stuck in to working scientifically through first hand interactions within the different realms of science.
 Already I’ve discovered the wonders of bucket school, snails and space and the amazing ways in which they can be used and taught in the classroom.
 Science is a huge passion of mine and I can’t wait to implement it in the classroom.

 And that’s about it for my first entry, I want to strongly encourage any prospective students reading this to go for it!
 It may seem scary and too much but it will be an amazing experience, and it will change your life.
 And if you are looking into a course like mine, Edge Hill is the place to be… one of the best courses and campuses around, it’s definitely one for your short list.
 So good luck to everyone out there, and here’s hoping for my time here to continue as well as it is now.